JakubDadello/Industrial-AI/CRISP-DM.md

 # Deployment
 While the project demonstrates the potential for Automated Quality Control, the current iteration is classified as a Prototype (Proof of Concept).
 For a full-scale industrial deployment, the following requirements must be met to ensure production-grade reliability:

-1. Dataset Expansion: The current model achieved a peak accuracy of approximately 45%.
-This indicates that the current training set is insufficient to capture the full variance of steel defects in a real-world environment.
-A significantly larger and more diverse dataset is required to reach the high-precision targets defined in the Accuracy goal.
+1. Dataset Expansion: The current model has achieved a peak accuracy of ~99%, suggesting that the existing training dataset does not fully capture the variability of steel defects in real-world conditions.
+To meet the high-precision targets outlined in the Accuracy goal, a significantly larger and more diverse dataset is required.
+Expanding the dataset will improve generalization and robustness of the model in production scenarios.

-2. Extended Training Cycles: Future iterations will require a higher number of training epochs combined with more powerful compute resources to allow the ResNet architecture to converge fully without underfitting.
+2. Project Development:

-3. Advanced Data Augmentation: To improve the model's robustness against different lighting conditions and angles on the production line, a more rigorous data augmentation pipeline (including elastic transforms and color jittering) should be implemented.
+3. Cloud Deployment:

 4. Integration with Edge Devices: The final step involves porting the model to hardware like NVIDIA Jetson.
-However, this will only be feasible once the accuracy hits the industry-standard threshold (typically >90% for critical quality control).